 - Yellow Fever

-However you need to remember, that always before a trip you should check the actual information about the recommendations in the case of vaccines.
+However you need to remember, that before a trip you should always check the actual information about doctor’s recommendations in the case of vaccines.

 Below you will find some websites on which you will find actual information about vaccines recommnded in Peru and in other countries.

-Remember also that you should think about vaccines at least some weeks in advance, or even some months.
-Some of the vaccines are given in 2 or 3 shots in a longer breaks.
-If you plan a trip for more than some months, you need to start the whole process of vaccination usually some months earlier.
+Remember also that you should think about vaccines at least some weeks in advance, if not months.
+Some of the vaccines are given in sets of 2 or 3 shots with longer breaks.
+If you plan a trip for more than some months, you need to start the whole process of vaccination much earlier.